marcpfuller/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 - The main Snap will need to be changed to remove config seed.
 - Config seed code (currently in edgex-go repo) is to be removed.
 - Any service specific environmental overrides currently on config seed need to be moved to the specific service(s).
-- The Docker configuration files and directory (example:  https://github.com/edgexfoundry/edgex-go/blob/master/cmd/core-data/res/docker/configuration.toml) that are used to populate the config seed for Docker containers can be eliminated from all the services.
+- The Docker configuration files and directory (example:  https://github.com/edgexfoundry/edgex-go/blob/master/cmd/core-data/res/docker/configuration.yaml) that are used to populate the config seed for Docker containers can be eliminated from all the services.
-- In cmd/security-secretstore-setup, there is only a docker configuration.toml.
+- In cmd/security-secretstore-setup, there is only a docker configuration.yaml.
 This file will be moved rather than deleted.
 - Documentation would need to reflect removal of config seed and "self seeding" process.
 - Removes any potential issue with past race conditions (as experienced with the Edinburgh release) as each service is now responsible for its own configuration.
   > There are still high availability concerns that need to be considered and not covered in this ADR at this time.